bramley/phplist-plugin-common/README.md

 ## Version history ##

     version         Description
-    3.31.0+20231211 Add cache classes
+    3.31.1+20231215 Allow the generated font files to be in a separate directory 3.31.0+20231211 Add cache classes
     3.30.3+20231026 Internal simplification
     3.30.2+20231025 Use the FileCache class from the Cache plugin